leyendanerd/mikrotik-vista-managerial/README.md

 - shadcn-ui
 - Tailwind CSS

+## API server

+The `api` folder contains a small Express server used to persist device information in the MariaDB database.
+The React frontend communicates with this API to load and save devices.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/18b30a26-58c8-4510-9eac-aeca1440f0ba) and click on Share -> Publish.